 Summary results of the SPI evaluations are made publicly available on Texas State’s HB 2504 website approximately four to six weeks after the end of each semester.
 As with other website elements, the results are easily searchable and accessible by instructor name and course number/title.

-Please contact her office at email@example.com or 512-245-1217 with questions or concerns.
+Please contact his office at firstname.lastname@example.org or 512-245-1217 with questions or concerns.